 One area of confusion and disagreement is over whether the court ever has discretion to send an illustrative aid to the jury over a party's objection.
 The Baugh court finds that it was error to do so.
 See also United States v.
 Harms, 442 F.3d 367, 375 (5th Cir.2006) (stating that illustrative aids "should not go to the jury room absent consent of the parties"); United States v.
 Janati, 374 F.3d 263, 272-73 (4th Cir.
 2004) (pedagogical devices are considered "under the supervision of the district court under Rule 611(a), and in the end they are not admitted as evidence").
 But United States v.
 Robinson, 872 F.3d 760, 779-80 (6th Cir.
 2017), suggests some disagreement about the discretion of the trial judge to send illustrative aids to the jury room.
-In that case, the defendant argued that that the district court abused its discretion when it sent illustrative aids to the jury during the testimony of a
+In that case, the defendant argued that that the district court abused its discretion when it sent illustrative aids to the jury during deliberations, where the aids had been displayed to the jury during the testimony of a